Self-Care after 40: All Natural Wellness Tips to Boost Energy and Feel Better

 - Avoid caffeine after noon.
 You may believe caffeine doesn’t affect you, but once you eliminate it the ability to fall and stay asleep improves.

-- Sometimes our bodies wake us up in the middle of the night because we’re hungry, if you’re like me and don’t eat a lot in the evening, this is especially true.
+- Your body make wake you up in the middle of the night because you’re hungry, especially if you’re a light eater or eat frequent small meals.
 Try a bit of peanut or almond butter before bed.

 - If you wake up in the middle of the night – DON’T get up and start doing something.
 You will signal to your body that this is the new routine.
 Stay in bed!
 Meditate, listen to soothing music or even pretend to sleep.

 - Whole Foods – Our bodies don’t run well on processed food.
-If you’re feeling lethargic, what you’re putting in your body for fuel isn’t working.
-Try to eat fresh fruits and veggies, whole grains and healthy fats.
+If you feel lethargic, what you’re putting in your body for fuel isn’t working.
+Replace processed foods with fresh fruits and veggies, whole grains and healthy fats.

 - Probiotics – If you’re not eating naturally fermented foods (such as Miso, Tempeh, Yogurt, Kombucha), you may consider introducing a Probiotic Supplement.
 Probiotics are the healthy bacteria found in your digestive system.
 These bacteria keep everything balanced and working correctly.
 Lack of good bacteria means an abundance of harmful bacteria.

 - Ginger Tea – I make my own and save it in the refrigerator for up to two weeks.
-In the winter I have it warm, in the summer I drink it cold (with a little bit of club soda for a ginger ale type drink).
+In the winter I have it warm, in the summer I drink it at room temperature or chilled (with a little bit of club soda for a ginger ale type drink).

-- Weight Loss Aid – A spoonful in your coffee instead of the high fat creamer is nice.
+- Weight Loss Aid – A spoonful in your coffee instead of a high fat creamer is nice.
 Consuming coconut oil has been shown to boost energy and it’s an appetite suppressant.
-Replace the higher fat oils you are using for cooking with coconut oil.
+It’s also great for cooking.

-- Hair Conditioner – If your hair is extremely dry and you’re tired of over paying at the beauty counter, try coconut oil.
+- Hair Conditioner – If your hair is dry and you’re tired of over paying at the beauty counter, try coconut oil.
 Massage it in the ends of your hair and twist up into a bun and let sit for an hour, maybe overnight.
-Don’t massage into your scalp unless you want to have the greasy hair look for a few days.
+Avoid massaging it into your scalp.

 - Exfoliator – Combine a 1/3 cup of coconut oil with 1 cup of sugar and 10 to 20 drops of an essential oil.
 I like lavender and peppermint – it will leave you calm and focused.
 You can experiment with different combinations, but skin test a bit of the essential oil first.